Installing an Under Tile Screed

 Preparing the Substrate

 All substrates must be completely solid, dry, structurally sound and free from loose particles.
 Highly absorbent substrates should be primed with a latex bonding agent.
-All masonry and cementitious substrates must be primed at the rate of two parts water to one part latex bonding agent, prior to installation of Easy Mix Traditional Floor Screed.
+All masonry and cementitious substrates must be primed at the rate of two parts water to one part Easy Mix Prime & Bind, prior to installation of Easy Mix Traditional Floor Screed.

 Each 20kg bag of Traditional Floor Screed will cover approximately 1m2 at a thickness of 10mm.